 Google Analytics data task is to illustrate by numerical correspondence the number of site visitors who left the site after visiting only one page.

-At the same time, exit rate is the data that helps the site analyst understand which page was the last one visited.
+At the same time, exit rate is the data that helps the website analyst understand which page was the last one visited.
 The indicator makes it possible to determine why the client did not continue their conversion path and why the offer did not interest them.

 Importance of Bounce Rate